orbeon/orbeon-forms-doc/form-runner/component/static-dynamic-dropdown.md

 ## Dynamic dropdowns

+### Features combinations

+The Venn diagram below illustrates the various ways in which the features of dynamic dropdowns can be combined:

+- Areas marked with an "x" indicate combinations that are not feasible.
+Specifically, enabling both the service to perform the search and auto-selection simultaneously is impossible.
+This is because auto-selection requires knowing all possible choices beforehand, necessitating the service to return all possible options.
+However, when the service conducts a search, it only returns a subset of the possible choices based on the user's input.
+- The remaining areas depict the six feasible combinations of features.
+- Among those areas, caution is advised regarding #6, i.e., combining open selection with auto-selection.
+Consider a dropdown for a street number and a service that returns all known numbers on a given street.
+After the user selects a street, if the service only knows about one number on that street, that number will be auto-selected.
+If open selection is enabled, the user will be able to change the number, but the experience of having an unwanted number selected by default might be confusing.
+Therefore, it might be wise to be cautious about enabling both features simultaneously.

 <figure>
     <img src="images/dynamic-data-dropdown-search-combinations.png" width="361">
     <figcaption>Different combinations of features</figcaption>
 </figure>

-The Venn diagram above illustrates the various ways in which the features of dynamic dropdowns can be combined.
-Areas marked with an "x" indicate combinations that are not feasible.
-Specifically, enabling both the service to perform the search and auto-selection simultaneously is impossible.
-This is due to the requirement for auto-selection to know all possible choices beforehand, necessitating the service to return all possible options.
-However, when the service conducts a search, it only returns a subset of the possible choices based on the user's input.
-The remaining areas depict the six feasible combinations of features.

 ### Extracting choices from your service response